1920s End terrace,Bishopston

 Extensive transformation of a 1928 end-of-terrace.
 This unique project combines a vast range of innovative retrofit and new-build measures, almost completely self-installed by the owner.

 Type: End terrace

-This 1928 three bed end of terrace has undergone a colossal transformation over the last 4 years.
+This 1928 (originally) three bed end of terrace has undergone a colossal transformation over the last 7 years.

-It now showcases a fascinating array of technical measures, featuring particularly comprehensive and innovative insulation techniques, a large heat store fed by locally-gathered wood supply, and impressive solar PV and hot water array.
+It now showcases a fascinating array of technical measures, featuring particularly comprehensive and innovative insulation techniques, a large heat store fed by locally-gathered wood supply and air source heating, an impressive solar PV and hot water array and battery storage!

 The corner property has much more land than normal and has been greatly extended with a view to making it comfortable to grow old in whilst making it low maintenance.

 To this end, the new extension incorporates the underfloor insulation into the brickwork to extend the airtight envelope, while the original walls have been insulated externally to ensure no heat is lost.